 The Zuckerman Postdoctoral Scholars Program attracts high-achieving postdoctoral scholars from premier universities in the United States to do research at one of four Israeli universities.
-Five postdoctoral scholarships will be given out per participating university for the 2019-2020 academic year.
+Five postdoctoral financial aid positions will be given out per participating university for the 2019-2020 academic year.

 The Zuckerman STEM Leadership Program supports future generations of leaders in science, technology, engineering, and math in the United States and Israel and, over time, fosters greater collaboration between the world’s most advanced scientific research centers.

 - Course Level: award is available to pursue Postdoctoral programme.

 - Study Subject: Candidates for the Zuckerman STEM Leadership Program are assessed based on their academic and research achievements, as well as on personal merit and leadership qualities, without regard to race, religion, gender, ethnicity, or age.